Called: 1971 Silk: 1986

 As Counsel, he has appeared in cases relating to all aspects falling within the jurisdiction of the Admiralty Court, including numerous wreck inquiries, disputes relating to oil pollution or pilotage, prosecutions for negligent navigation resulting in collision or near collision and limitation actions.
 In addition, he has successfully conducted section 471 Inquiries for the Department of Trade relating to prosecution of merchant naval officers for alleged deficiencies in their navigational capabilities, with a view to removing their Master’s tickets.

 He has acted as arbitrator in collision disputes and was a member of the panel of salvage arbitrators appointed by the Committee of Lloyd's from 1987 to 2009.
 He has sat as a Recorder of the Crown Court for over 25 years, sitting 3 or 4 weeks a year as a judge in criminal cases involving personal injury and cases in which the concept of recklessness has been central to the prosecution.

-Howard as acted in shipbuilding disputes and in disputes relating to the construction and/or purchase and/or hire of oil rigs and platforms.
+Michael has experience in disputes relating to the construction of platforms and onshore/offshore oil and gas facilities, as well as the purchase and/or hire of oil rigs and platforms.

 MA, BCL (Oxon) 1970

 Lecturer in Law, University of London (L.S.E.)
 1970-74; Visiting Professor of Law, University of Essex, 1987-1992; Visiting Professor of Maritime Law, University College, London, 1996-99; Visiting Professor of Law, Tulane University (2011- date); Member of Editorial Board of Lloyd’s Maritime and Commercial Law Quarterly.

 Open Exhibition, Magdalen College Oxford (1964)

 Johnson Exhibition (College Law Prize), Magdalen College, Oxford (1967)